peekler/Business-Intelligence-Demos/RelaciosAdatbazis-BI-rendszer/README.md

 We will process the data using Microsoft SQL Server, SQL command, and Microsoft Excel in the following way:

-1. Import the log file into a so called 'staging' area as-is.
+1. Import the log file into a so called _staging_ area as-is.
 1. Transform the raw data to fit further processing needs (e.g. parse string to date type).
 1. Use CLR integration to parse custom datetime string.
-1. Check basic statistics, like number of requests.
-1. Get detailed response time statistics, including standard deviation.
+1. Check the request times, see if there is any indication of a performance issue.
-1. Validate if erroneous requests are specific to one of the host servers (which would indicate a configuration error.)
+1. See if there is indeed significant performance different between the hosts in the system (which would indicate a configuration error.)
 1. Visualize the ratio of success / error requests in Excel.

 ### Pre-requisites